 Most of the time, they are also the people with whom passengers interact the most, so it is important that they represent the cruise line in a very good way.

-For this reason, waiters must ensure a warm welcome and a pleasant dining experience, and on some small cruise ships, they should even learn and use guests’ names to provide personalized service.
+A warm welcome and a pleasant dining experience are a must, and on smaller cruise ships, waiters may even be expected to learn and use guests’ names to add a personal touch.

 On a daily basis, they take orders, recommend menu items, and explain dishes, including ingredients and potential allergens.